 How Sample Size Affects Standard Error

-Standard error is inversely affected by the size, n, of a statistical sample.
+The size (n) of a statistical sample affects the standard error for that sample.
 Because n is in the denominator of the standard error formula, the standard error decreases as n increases.
 It makes sense that having more data gives less variation (and more precision) in your results.

 Suppose X is the time it takes for a clerical worker to type and send one letter of recommendation, and say X has a normal distribution with mean 10.5 minutes and standard deviation 3 minutes.
-The bottom curve in the above figure shows the picture of the distribution of X, the individual times for all clerical workers in the population.
-According to the Empirical Rule, most of the values are within 3 standard deviations of the mean (10.5) — between 1.5 and 19.5.
+The bottom curve in the preceding figure shows the distribution of X, the individual times for all clerical workers in the population.
+According to the Empirical Rule, almost all of the values are within 3 standard deviations of the mean (10.5) — between 1.5 and 19.5.

 Now take a random sample of 10 clerical workers, measure their times, and find the average,

 each time.
 Repeat this process over and over, and graph all the possible results for all possible samples.
 The middle curve in the figure shows the picture of the sampling distribution of

 Notice that it’s still centered at 10.5 (which you expected) but its variability is smaller; the standard error in this case is

 (quite a bit less than 3 minutes, the standard deviation of the individual times).

 Looking at the figure, the average times for samples of 10 clerical workers are closer to the mean (10.5) than the individual times are.
 That’s because average times don’t vary as much from sample to sample as individual times vary from person to person.

 Now take all possible random samples of 50 clerical workers and find their means; the sampling distribution is shown in the tallest curve in the figure.
 The standard error of